8 tasking apps for making money

 Here are the best tasking apps to download:

-This is the app we use most, but unfortunately, it's pretty difficult to sign up to.
-You need to be invited to download the app, which is available on both Android and iOS.
+This is the app we use most, but unfortunately, it's not always the easiest to sign up to.
+Depending on your location, you may need to be invited to download the app, which is available on both Android and iOS.

 We got accepted by searching "Roamler invite" on Twitter and asking someone for an invite, so it's not impossible.